brh55/feeling/README.md

-# Feeling
+# go-feeling
-Feeling is a simple GoLang package to express your feelings through text emoticons
+A simple GoLang package to express your feelings in the terminal through text emoticons

 Get:

-`go get gopkg.in/brh55/feeling.v1`
+`go get gopkg.in/brh55/go-feeling.v1`

 Import:

-`import "gopkg.in/brh55/feeling.v1"`
+`import "gopkg.in/brh55/go-feeling.v1"`

 ## Example
 ````